Lee Kong Chian NUS-Stanford Fellowship on Southeast Asia

 Senior Lecturer, Department of Anthropology, Monash University and Lee Kong Chian Fellow on Southeast Asia, 2017-18

-Complete applications for the 2020-21 LKC Fellowship are due by March 1, 2020.
+Complete applications for the 2020-21 LKC Fellowship are due by April 1, 2020.
 Please note that applications should be sent to both Stanford and NUS – see details below.
-Selections will be announced by the end of April 2020.
+Selections will be announced by the middle of May 2020.